 Are peanuts a good source of protein?

 Peanuts can be considered a good source of protein by the FDA's standards.
-That said, animal-based proteins are superior in that they provide high-quality protein (and the lean options provide greater protein density per calorie).
+That said, animal-based proteins are superior in that they provide high-quality protein (and the lean options generally provide greater protein density per calorie).

 Per Cronometer, one ounce of raw peanuts provides 160 calories and 7.3 grams of protein.
 Peanuts are technically a legume and are part of the MyPlate protein group.
 I used both peanut flour and chopped peanuts in this banana muffin recipe to really pack in the protein.

-- Proats Recipe: Egg White Oatmeal
+- Baked Oats with Egg White

 - Baked Protein Oatmeal (with a Secret Ingredient!)